 It is one thing to fantasise and to take pleasure at what he imagined, but it was quite different to live such a dream.
-Circumstances forced Peter to walk the streets of his old town dressed as a girl… Read this extract from We Girls Show the Way.
+Circumstances forced Peter to walk the streets of his old town dressed as a girl… Read this extract from We Girls.

 Extract: Threats, desires and reality